Nine Rings C194

 by MarineTLChapter 194: On the Beam

 These pillars were not easy to climb.
-The bottom two or three meters had been polished smooth, and even with me propping up He Yu’s backside as he clung to one, he struggled for ages only to get about two meters off the ground.
-Eventually, drenched in sweat and exhausted, he had to have me let him down to rethink our plan.
+The bottom two or three meters had been worn smooth, and even with me propping up He Yu’s backside as he clung to one, he struggled for ages only to get about two meters off the ground.
+Eventually, drenched in sweat and exhausted, he had to ask me to lower him down so we could rethink our plan.

 I looked up.
-The nearest decorative floral pendant was at least three meters higher, and you’d need a hell of reach to grab it.
+The nearest decorative floral pendant was at least three meters higher, and you’d need a hell of a reach to touch it.
 I couldn’t help but feel a bit discouraged.
-He Yu’s upper body strength was formidable and he was far more agile than me; if he couldn’t scale this pillar, my chances were practically non-existent.
+He Yu’s upper-body strength was formidable and he was far more agile than me; if he couldn’t scale this pillar, my chances were practically non-existent.

 “I can try,” Tian Xiaoqi said, walking over to my side.
 She pulled two curved daggers from her waist.
-The arc of these blades was much deeper than a standard scimitar.
+The arc of these blades was much deeper than that of a standard curved dagger.

 I glanced at her, already guessing what she intended to do, and stepped back to give her space.